 Self in 4 Directions: MC

-The final image from this workshop (Embodied Astrology, Self in 4 Directions, taught by Gabz404) is about the Midheaven point, or MC, in astrology.
-It marks the brightest/highest point in the sky, and is thought to represent your conscious contribution to the world, like your passions or your career.
-It was also described as the way people might see you in public or professional spaces, like your public persona.
+The final self-portrait from this workshop (Embodied Astrology, Self in 4 Directions, taught by Gabz404) is about the Midheaven point, or MC, in astrology.
+It marks the brightest/highest point in the sky, and traditionally represents a person's contribution to the world, like passions, life work, or your career.
+It can also represent the way people might see you in public or professional spaces, like your public persona.

 The birds are from a mural called Birds at Play, which will be installed at the Mandel Library in West Palm Beach soon!
 Check out the blog about that here